goodrobots/maverick/docs/next/modules/custom.md

 For an external location for other github projects directories or modules outside the Maverick hierarchy, modules can be placed in ~/code/maverick/custom-modules.

 ## Adding Custom Modules to Maverick :id=add-custom-module
-!> To add modules to Maverick System simply add classes to ~/config/maverick/localconf.json
+!> To add modules to Maverick System add classes to ~/config/maverick/localconf.json
 ```
 "classes": [ “custom_module_class_name","second_custom_module_class_name"
 ]